BeaconCMS/beacon/guides/introduction/tailwind-setup.md

 **Note** that the Tailwind configuration must respect some constraints to work properly with Beacon, so if you want to reuse an existing configuration make sure to follow the steps below and make the necessary adjustments.
-It might be a good idea to keep separated configs, one for your application and another one for Beacon sites, and reuse parts that are common between them.
+It might be a good idea to keep separate configs, one for your application and another one for Beacon sites, and reuse parts that are common between them.

 ## Objective

-Make sure the proper Tailwind version is installed, create a valid Tailwind config in the ESM format, then bundle everything together into a single package.
+Make sure the proper Tailwind version is installed, create a valid Tailwind config in the ESM format, and bundle everything together into a single package.

 ## Prerequisites